 The reality couldn’t have been more different.
 The attack on US troops was increasing continuously.
 The Taliban was killing aid workers, and burning down schools and clinics.
 They were emulating al Qaeda tactics of suicide bombings.
 In 2003 there were just two suicide attacks, in 2004 there were five, in 2005 there were 17 but in 2006 they increased to a whopping 139.
 There was also a dramatic increase in the combined number of improvised explosive devices (IEDs) that were found or detonated during the same period, from 81 in 2003 to 1922 in 2006.
 In 2009, the total IEDs found or detonated were more than 7000.
 U.S. casualties continued to rise throughout this period, from 17 hostile fatalities in 2003 to 83 hostile fatalities in 2007, and the sharpest increases were yet to come.

 2006 was the decisive year that changed the tide in favour of the Taliban.
 There was a sharp increase in violence in the form of ambushes, suicide attacks, killings of civilians etc. The narrow viewpoint of the US administration was backfiring.
-The lack of troops had given the militants an opportunity to regain the lost territory.
+The lack of troops had allowed the militants to regain the lost territory.
 A change in US policy was inevitable.

 Hassan Abbas, Taliban Revival: Violence and Extremism on Pakistan-Afghanistan Frontier